msyea/msyea.github.io/_posts/2017-07-08-running-windows-app-headless-in-container.md

 # Now the meat of the post

 Anyway, now to move onto the bigger problem.
-How to get the IQFeed agent in production.
-I noticed that their macOS version was their Windows version but packaged using WineBottler, so Wine was my starting point.
+How to get the [IQFeed](http://www.iqfeed.net/) agent in production.
+I noticed that their macOS version was identical to their Windows version but packaged using [WineBottler](http://winebottler.kronenberg.org/), so [Wine](https://www.winehq.org/) was my starting point.

 I then spun up an Ubuntu VM, installed Wine and again, hey presto, it worked out of the box.
 Perfect.
 Now how to I squeeze it into my node Docker container that the app actually runs in...